stv707/container_labs/exercises/day1/1-running_containers/README.md

     You can also find images online at [DockerHub](https://hub.docker.com/).

-    Run `docker pull ubuntu:16.04` to pull an image of Ubuntu 16.04 from DockerHub.
+    Run `docker pull ubuntu` to pull an image of Ubuntu 16.04 from DockerHub.

     ```
-    $ docker pull ubuntu:16:04
+    $ docker pull ubuntu
     16.04: Pulling from library/ubuntu
     8aec416115fd: Pull complete
     695f074e24e3: Pull complete